dburkland/tesla_ios_shortcuts/README.md

   * RECOMMENDATION: It is recommended to run this shortcut once a month to ensure that you have the latest version of Tesla iOS Shortcuts installed

 * Create Tesla Token
-  * Creates an authorization token from the captured Tesla.com credentials
+  * Creates an authentication token from the captured Tesla.com credentials
+  * IMPORTANT NOTES:
-  * NOTE: This shortcut needs to be executed at least every 45 days since the tokens automatically expire
+    * This shortcut needs to be executed at least every 45 days since the tokens automatically expire
+    * With the introduction of support for Multi-Factor Authentication (MFA), Tesla made several changes to their backend systems & how authentication tokens are handled.
+If you have MFA enabled on your Tesla.com account and also leverage 3rd party Tesla apps, I strongly recommend that you create a second Tesla.com account & grant it access to your vehicle(s).
+You will then use the second Tesla.com for ONLY iOS shortcuts and nothing else (including Tesla.com or the official Tesla app).
+For instructions on how to create a second account and grant it access to your vehicle(s), please see the following [article](https://support.teslafi.com/en/knowledge-bases/2/articles/15692-creating-a-separate-teslacom-account-for-teslafi).
+    * After following the aforementioned support article, you will then need to do the following:
+      * Open the "Files" app
+      * Browse to "Shortcuts" -> "ios_shortcuts" -> "tesla"
+      * Delete the "config.json" file.
+      * Re-run the "Create Tesla Token" shortcut.
   * RECOMMENDATION: As long as you are on iOS 14 or greater, I would recommend you setup an automation within the shortcuts app to run this shortcut every month since the Tesla.com tokens expire after 45 days.
 For instructions on how to setup a monthly automation, please see the FAQs section below.

 * Open Frunk